MathieuTurcotte/node-backoff/README.md

 randomisation factor controls the range of randomness and must be between 0 and 1.
 By default, no randomisation is applied on the backoff delay.

-### backoff.wrap(fn, [options], [Strategy], [failAfter])
+### backoff.call(fn, args)

-- fn: function to wrap in a backoff handler
+- fn: function to call in a backoff handler
-- options: backoff strategy's options
-- Strategy: strategy constructor, defaults to `FibonacciStrategy`
-- failAfter: maximal number of backoffs, defaults to 5
+- args: function's arguments

-Wraps an asynchronous function in a backoff handler so that it gets automatically retried on error.
-Returns a new function that can be used as replacement for the original function.
+Calls an asynchronous function in a backoff handler so that it gets automatically retried on error.
+Returns a FunctionCall instance that can be used to configure and abort the call.

 ### Class Backoff